Kile/Pylondocs/TypeScript.markdown

 JavaScript/TypeScript is there a bit different.
 You can have functions **outside** of classes!
 Additionaly you can easily say, do function 1 `f1()` but don't wait until it's finish, but do in parallele function 2 `f2()`.
 This is archived with the keyword `async`.
-If you have an asynchronous function, but you need it's return value, you have use the keyword `await` to signify that the function should be executed first and after it's completly finished, continue.
+If you have an asynchronous function (an `async` function), but you need the value it will return, you have use the keyword `await` to signify that the function should be executed first and after it's completly finished, continue.

 // further explanation of TypeScript